raspberrypilearning/slug/en/step_1.md

 ## Introduction

-Create your own fun and frantic version of the classic game Snake on a Sense HAT: guide a slug around the screen to let it eat vegetables which will make it grow bigger.
-Don't let it eat itself though, or it's game over!
+Create your own fun and frantic version of the classic game Snake on a Sense HAT: guide a slug around the screen to let it eat vegetables which will make her grow bigger.
+Don't let her eat herself though, or it's game over!

 ### What you will make